ENGMENJARI/taskOfAtypon/README.md

 # taskOfAtypon

-#Muhammad Enjari
+ By :Muhammad Enjari

  you can show the result by clicking on this link : http://atypontask.bitballoon.com/

+Description:
-Description: I made a responsive page using   html5 , javascript ,jQuery Project Architecture:
+I made a responsive page using  html5 , javascript ,jQuery .

+Project Architecture:

 1. Index.html file
 2. Assets folder
 -a.
 Css